epark17/gif-finder/README.md

 - would be great if can work on more filters
 - would be great if I can add individual spinners for each gif while loading
-- would like to work on styling - render four columns 5 rows of equally spaced out deck with margin left right bottom
 - would like to work on more test specs https://github.com/ivytsoi/lib-search/tree/master/client/components check out https://codesandbox.io/s/v6n31p1kl